 The nature and significance of the effect will relate to the proposed use of the site and, for sites not proposed for renewable energy generation, whether there is the potential for the site to contribute to renewable / low carbon energy production.
 The SA does not consider the impact of incorporating renewable energy within development on a sites financial viability.
 Where practical constraints to the delivery of renewable and low carbon energy are identified these will be noted. - The site is not promoted for renewable or low carbon energy and it is unclear whether it has the potential to support renewable technologies.
 The site is not promoted for renewable or low carbon energy and practical constraints has clear potential to integrate with renewable Evidence base: The Council has commissioned a Renewable and Low Carbon Energy Assessment which will identify opportunities.
 Other considerations include topography and whether any other constraints exist. technologies.
 The site is not promoted for renewable or low carbon energy and would hamper an opportunity for the development of renewable and low carbon energy generation.
 Climate change 11.
-To minimise the contribution to SA objective 11 relates to the capacity of the site to support adaptation to the predicted effects of climate change.
-In particular will the option allow sufficient access to open spaces and shade away from ++ The site is entirely brownfield and will not result in the loss of any greenfield or agricultural land. climate change whilst maximising resilience to it. hilst selection of development sites are: aximising + The majority of the site is brownfield land and will not result in the loss of best and most versatile agricultural land.
-0 A neutral effect is not considered possible.
+To minimise the contribution to to the predicted effects of climate change.
+In particular will the option allow sufficient access to open spaces and shade away from hange microclimates?
+Others predicted impacts most closely related to the selection of development sites are: ++ The site is entirely brownfield and will not result in the loss of any greenfield or agricultural land. climate change whilst maximising resilience to it. + The majority of the site is brownfield land and will not result in the loss of best and most versatile agricultural land.
+Changes in species including a decline in native species, changes in migration patterns and increases in alien and invasive species (see 0 A neutral effect is not considered possible.
 SA objective 12 below).
-Reductions in river flows and water availability during the summer, affecting water supplies and the natural environment.
-Increases in flooding, affecting people, property and infrastructure.
+3. Reductions in river flows and water availability during the summer, affecting water supplies and the natural environment.
+4. Increases in flooding, affecting people, property and infrastructure. ?
 An element of uncertainty exists for all sites until more detailed lower level surveys and assessment have been carried out through planning applications.